 Ground Stewardess: Job Description, Duties and Requirements

-The term, 'ground stewardess' is not a commonly used title in the U.S. However, airline companies in the states do employ personnel who work on the ground to ensure the smooth transport of passengers to and from their airplanes.
-One such type of position is called a 'passenger service agent.'
+The term ground stewardess is not a commonly used title in the U.S. However, airline companies in the states do employ personnel who work on the ground to ensure the smooth transport of passengers to and from their airplanes.
+A person who does this job is called a passenger service agent.
+Passenger service agents typically have a high school diploma and previous customer service experience.

 Passenger service agents are hired by airlines to attend to customers before, after or between flights.
 People in this position work intensively with the public, answering questions and assisting passengers with various needs.
 Some passenger service agents are hired to work on a part-time basis, while others work full-time.
 Work hours can be irregular, due to the fact that most airports operate 24 hours per day.